Resolving duplicate bindings

 Now let's create an Injector

-from these two modules and obtain an instance of an Integer
+from these two modules and obtain an Integer

 The result is 111